WHAT WE’RE MADE OF:

 that humans exemplify four "humours" of "temperaments."

-For information on this, please use the following link: "Humouresque"
+For information on this, see "Humouresque"

 For explications of the Biblical verses from which Steiner